juanmaguitar/node-token-authentication/README.md

 You can also send the token as a URL parameter: `http://localhost:8080/api/users?token=YOUR_TOKEN_HERE`

 Or you can send the token as a POST parameter of `token`.

+TO-DO:

+- Test the authentication
+- Create (angular) routes to:
+    + Login and get token to access
+        + Show error if not access
+        + If access
+            * Go to restricted pages if access
+            * Show info user header
+            * Show logout button (redirect login)
+    + Signup Form